hossein6464/MovieApp/README.md

 Step 10: Proceed to your Detail Activity and attach a button that can read and write from DB.

 Step 11: Use the same functions for as many Activity needed based on the API

+// Preparation ------- dimens - color - string
+// Inside your res/values create a resource layout called dimen
+// decide on all the colors font sizes that you think you will need inside these resource files
+// The reason is that this will make your project more dynamic

 ![image](https://user-images.githubusercontent.com/46323727/182936460-ddef1e82-0052-4bce-82ee-b288d453c7f3.png)